 I started benchwork with the lowest level staging yard, which is 33" or so from the floor at track level.
 I build the benchwork somewhat like modules or dominoes in 8 foot long sections.
 I made an attempt to make things somewhat modular to make it easier to remove when the time comes to sell this house.
 As time went along, I moved away from the truly modular style and just built things in place once I realized that trying to fit a shelf style layout into a different room than what it was built in was probably a fool's errand and that I should save the time spent in engineering modular solutions and use it elsewhere.
 The upper level reflects this change, as it is homasote on top of 3/4" plywood with offset joints.
 (Something else learned during construction.)

 When I first started laying track, I used the Woodland Scenics roadbed product, Track-bed, instead of cork, thinking that cork was "old" technology.
 Turned out that cork is easier to deal with and, as a big bonus, holds spikes very well, making track changes or reuse very easy.
 The track-bed, does not hold spikes, meaning you have to glue track down.
 This means that a good portion of the mainline will end up in the dumpster when I move anyway, no matter how modular I made it.

-Note: Almost all the track on the railroad south of Acca that was glued (which was 95% plus south of Acca, including the South staging yard) ended up in the trash.
-I figured that I put about 1 box (25 pieces) of C83 Atlas flex, plus 2 cases of C100, plus 19 turnouts, into the landfill, which means I've got to replace that for the next one, which means my train budget will take a multiple hundred dollar hit.
+Note: Almost all the track on the railroad south of Acca that was glued (which was 95% plus of what was south of Acca, including the South staging yard) ended up in the trash.
+I figured that I put about 2 boxes (25 pieces, each) of C83 Atlas flex, plus 2 cases of Atlas C100 flex, plus 19 turnouts (Atlas, a mix of #6 and #8s), into the landfill, which means that I've got to replace that for the new layout, which means my train budget will take a multiple hundred dollar hit.